 The Early Gay Rights Movement

 The nascent American gay liberation movement learned lessons from the European experience and attempted unsuccessfully to jumpstart change in American society.
 Members of the German Scientific-Humanitarian Committee lectured in New York early in the twentieth century.
 The Society for Human Rights, formed by Henry Gerber (1892-1972) in Chicago in 1924, was the first gay rights group in America.
-The Society set out to publish a journal and make connections with European gay rights groups, but its leaders were quickly arrested and prosecuted by Chicago police.
+The Society set out to publish a journal, make connections with European gay rights groups, and publicly make the case that sodomy laws should be repealed, but its leaders were quickly arrested and prosecuted by Chicago police.
 The cost of defending himself at three separate trials bankrupted Henry Gerber, even though the charges were ultimately dismissed.
 He lost his job at the Postal Service, and the Society didn’t survive its leaders’ prosecution.
-In New York, the Veterans Benevolent Association formed in 1945 and attempted to secure G. I. Bill benefits for homosexual veterans who had been dishonorably discharged.
+Gerber quietly spent the rest of his life helping gay men develop a sense of community and connection.
+Meanwhile in New York, the Veterans Benevolent Association formed in 1945 and attempted to secure G. I. Bill benefits for homosexual veterans who had been dishonorably discharged.
 It did not succeed.
 (9)

 From Compton’s Cafeteria to Don’t Ask Don’t Tell